uhellstr/oracle.os_tools/README.md

                         This includes creating 1 or more pluggable databases, several services and setup initial tablespaces like USERS or other tablespaces used in a environment
           2. TNSGEN:    Automaticly generate new tnsnames.ora for server side or client side where EZ connect is not used or where there is need for database links.
+Backup configuration of own defined services and create new extra services for indiviudal databases
-          3. INSTALLAPEX: A utility to automacly install or upgrade APEX in one or more (many) databases
+          3. INSTALLAPEX: A utility to automacly install or upgrade APEX in one or more (many) databases.